 Every trait, nerve, organ, and appendage are programmed into those deoxyribonucleic acid DNA strands and the genes they contain.
 If you have blue eyes it is determined by your chromosomes.
-If you own a Siberian Husky, his or her blue eyes, as well as everything that makes them a husky and not a Yorkshire terrier, are also the result of the information contained in their chromosomes.
+If you own a Siberian Husky – a dog breed with blue eyes– his eye color, as well as everything that makes them a husky and not a Yorkshire terrier, are also the result of the information contained in their chromosomes.

 Every species of animal or plant has a specific number of chromosomal pairs.
 Human beings, for instance, have 23 pairs of chromosomes, horses 32 pairs, and maple trees 26 pairs.
 While the exact number of chromosomes varies from species to species, the number of chromosomes found within a species always remains the same.
 Amazingly, the tiniest of chihuahuas have the same number of chromosomes and the largest of mastiffs.

 A Quick Genetics Review